-- 1. The airsoft arena is approximately 15'x15' or 15' x 22.5' depending on available floor space at Robogames 2017. - 2.
+- 1. The airsoft arena is approximately 15'x15' or 15'x22.5' depending on available floor space at Robogames 2018. - 2.
 The walls of the arena will be non-transparent and of approximate 18" of height. - 3.
-Buildings, averaging 1.5 to 2 feet tall, will be provided for cover.
+Buildings, averaging 1 to 2 feet tall, will be provided for cover.
 Building layout will be consistent throughout the event for ranked matches, however layout may not be finalized until the event.
-Exhibition matches may have varied building layouts at coordinator's discretion. - 4.
-All 'streets' will be approximately 36" wide. - 5.
+Exhibition matches may have varied building layouts at coordinator's discretion.

+- 4. (Optional Rule to be determined by the Event Organizers prior to the event start) One or two buildings will have openings for a Light Mech to enter and exit.
+The approximate opening will be 13 inches wide and 12 inches high.
+There will be additional smaller openings in other walls for shooting at other Mechs outside of the building.
+Those openings will start at approximately 4 inches from the floor and continue up another 4 inches in height.
+The outside Mech will be able to inflict BB hits on the inside Mech from the open window wall even though the inside Mechs plates may not be visible. - 5.
+All 'streets' will be approximately 36" wide.
+Alleyways will be approximately 18" wide. - 6.
 All sizes are approximate.
-Your Mech must be able to deal with any small changes in these dimensions. - 6.
+Your Mech must be able to deal with any small changes in these dimensions. - 7.
+The arena may have natural features that result in a disadvantage for the Mech that does not initially leave the starting corner. - 8.
 The Arena buildings may vary in size.
 First person POV can be a bit disorienting navigating the arena.
-Distinguishing markings may be put on the arena wall or buildings by the MW event organizers. - The arena floor is covered with /8" thick EVA anti-fatigue foam.
+Distinguishing markings may be put on the arena wall or buildings by the MW event organizers. - 9.
+The arena floor is covered with 3/8" thick EVA anti-fatigue foam.
 This provides a uniform controlled walking surface.
 For 15 pound and under robots this surface is stiff.
 People walking on it will find it slightly compliant.
+It is advised to test your robots walking gait on the EVA foam surface before Robogames.
+This will allow you to adjust the robot's walking gait and foot material to more efficiently walk in the arena.
+The EVA anti-fatigue foam can be found at Lowes, Home depot, Harbor Freight and Amazon.
+Google 3/8" EVA anti-fatigue foam.